Baby tooth decay might not be the first thing you think about when your baby is teething.

 - Advice for breastfeeding moms

-- Preventing caries in children
+- Preventing caries in infants and toddlers

 Breast milk does not produce cavities

 According to research carried out already in 1999 by P.R Erickson and E. Mazhari in “Investigation of the role of human breast milk in caries development,” laboratory tests reveal that human milk does not encourage cavities.
 This is due to the fact that mothers milk has immune factors which reduce the presence of unfriendly, cavity-causing bacteria in the baby’s mouth, preventing the teeth to decay.

 However, infants and babies can develop dental health problems due to several reasons, so just because you are breastfeeding it doesn’t mean the baby is entirely safe.
 Supplementing with formula and later with solid foods still put your baby or toddler at risk.

 Bottle feeding and formula milk

 Formula is the major cause of “nursing caries” in babies and infants.
 Babies who are bottle fed have a higher chance of developing dental caries and decay.
 Baby tooth decay happens due to the presence of extra sugar, present in the form of lactose, in formula milk.
 This sugar acts as food for the bacteria present in the mouth, allowing it to grow and harm the baby’s gums and teeth.

 Formula given to the baby especially at night causes the greatest damage as the baby may fall asleep while drinking milk.
 Once the baby is asleep, the flow of saliva stops, causing the lactose-rich milk to stay in the baby’s mouth for a longer period of time.
 To avoid this to happen, you should make sure that the baby is not fed immediately before sleeping so that the natural saliva production in the mouth after feeding helps clear the milk in the mouth.